Introduction to GIS

 The other method is not as simple, as it requires the user to find the map services on their own.
 It uses the same method, but allows you add any WMS service you find.
 Lets add the topographic layers we used in the Canada map.
 For this exercise, reload your canada map (mycanada.mxd).

-After searching for WMS layers and toporama, this link to a WMS service can be used
+After searching for WMS layers and toporama in a web browser (i.e Google search) , a link to a WMS service was found that can be used in your ArcMap project:

-we will copy and paste this into ArcGIS by:
+we will copy and paste this path into ArcGIS by:

-- Double click on the GIS Servers and then double click on Add WMS server
+- In ArcCatalog side window, expand GIS Servers and click Add WMS server

-IMPORTANT: After you have added a WMS layer into your map, you should take the time transform the data (not as you are adding the data into ArcMap).
-This is to provide the WMS web server the projection (to be discussed in lectures later on this semester) you wish the have the data in.
+IMPORTANT: After you have added a WMS layer into your map, you often need to transform the data (not as you are adding the data into ArcMap).
+This is to provide the WMS web server the projection (to be discussed in lectures later on this semester) you wish.
 This is accomplished by:

-- Right clicking on the WMS layer in the table of contents and select change coordinate system
+- Right click on the WMS layer in the table of contents and select change coordinate system

 - ask the instructor as to what coordinate system works best for your map (i.e the BC Map uses BC Environmental Albers and the Canada Map uses Canada Atlas Lambert)

-- The base map that appears shows provincial data layers produced mostly in the 1980s, with some updating.
+- The base map that shows provincial data layers produced in the 1980s, with some updating.

 - Note the inset map bottom right, scale bar bottom left (round numbers) and lat/long for coordinates – change these to UTM 10